jvns/git-commit-folders/README.md

 It'll mount a `.git/commit-folders` directory with all your commits in it

+### how it works

+It mounts a virtual filesystem (using NFS, fuse, or WebDav) and mounts it with the `mount` command.
+It doesn't work on Windows but probably could be made to.

 ### NFS, FUSE, DAV

 there are 3 different filesystem implementations.
-I'd recommend:
+I'd suggest:

 * `-type fuse` if you're on Linux
 * `-type nfs` if you're on Mac OS (because FUSE on Mac is annoying)
-* `-type webdav` for nobody, it's broken because I couldn't get symlinks on webdav to work
+* `-type webdav` for nobody, it's broken because I couldn't get symlinks on webdav to work. just leaving the webdav code in there in case it's salvageable.

 You can try to use the FUSE version on Mac with MacFuse or FUSE-T if you want though.

 ### a tour of the folders

-there are four main subfolders. `commits/` contains all the commits, and everything else is a symlink to a commit.
+I might change all of this but right now there are four main subfolders.
+`commits/` contains all the commits, and everything else is a symlink to a commit.

 ```
 $ ls .git/commit-folders